 How do I make a public interest disclosure?

 All public sector entities are required to have a PID procedure published on their website.
-The DESBT PID procedure provides the relevant internal and external authorities under the PID Act that can receive verbal or written public interest disclosures.
+The DYJESBT PID procedure provides the relevant internal and external authorities under the PID Act that can receive verbal or written public interest disclosures.

 Internal authorities include:

-- DESBT PID Coordinator
+- DYJESBT PID Coordinator

 Mark Private and Confidential to: